-- Completion of 15 hours every two years of continuing education relating to developmental disabilities. - Paraprofessional staff must have, at a minimum, the following qualifications: - Be at least 18 years old - A high school diploma or Graduate Equivalent Degree - Be currently certified in Standard First Aid and Adult/Child Cardiopulmonary Resuscitation - Successfully completed Behavioral Health agency training in all of the following criteria: - Various aspects of developmental disabilities - Instructional techniques necessary to achieve objectives of individual's program plans - Health related issues - Recognition of abuse and neglect - Individuals' rights and confidentiality - Awareness of, and sensitivity to, family and individual's needs - Non-aversive behavior intervention techniques for those providers who are implementing behavior support and intervention plans
+- Experience Criteria - All Bachelor level staff are required to obtain 15 hours every two years of continued education relevant to the targeted population served or the provision of Day Treatment Services - Staff with a Bachelor's degree in a human service field that does not specifically provide training in developmental disabilities services must meet one of the three following criteria: - Completion of specific courses relating to developmental disabilities - Completion of staff development in-service or classes relating to developmental disabilities - Completion of 15 hours every two years of continuing education relating to developmental disabilities. - Paraprofessional staff must have, at a minimum, the following qualifications: - Be at least 18 years old - A high school diploma or Graduate Equivalent Degree - Be currently certified in Standard First Aid and Adult/Child Cardiopulmonary Resuscitation - Successfully completed Behavioral Health agency training in all of the following criteria: - Various aspects of developmental disabilities - Instructional techniques necessary to achieve objectives of individual's program plans - Health related issues - Recognition of abuse and neglect - Individuals' rights and confidentiality - Awareness of, and sensitivity to, family and individual's needs - Non-aversive behavior intervention techniques for those providers who are implementing behavior support and intervention plans

-The Behavioral Health Clinic must maintain documentation of training and qualifications.
+The Behavioral Health Rehabilitation Provider must maintain documentation of training and qualifications.